 Columbia Restaurant is not only historic, it is an iconic landmark.

-Learn All About Columbia Restaurant Tampa, Florida
+Columbia Restaurant, Tampa, Florida

 Picture this – it is 2 pm on a regular Thursday afternoon.
 Not a holiday, not even lunchtime.
 We arrive to the Columbia Restaurant with a reservation.
 I was considering not doing the reservation all together.
 I mean, why would the largest Spanish Restaurant in the world and definitely the largest restaurant in Florida, over 1500 seats, be busy during off hours?